FAQ Cups

 Why should you use a menstrual cup?

-The menstrual cup is not just comfortable, but it is safe for health and more convenient for your monthly care.
-It will help you save money and live a stress-free life, eliminating the constant shame and discomfort that women usually feel monthly, when using unreliable menstrual products.Â
+The menstrual cup is not just comfortable, but also safe for health and more convenient for your monthly care.
+It helps you save money and live a more stress-free life.
+It eliminates the constant shame and discomfort women usually feel monthly when using unreliable menstrual products.

 Is a menstrual cup protecting 100% from leakage?

-A menstrual cup is the safest way to protect against leakage.
-To truly enjoy the benefits of the cup you need to choose the right size for you and insert it correctly.Â
+A menstrual cup is the safest way to protect yourself from leakage.
+To really enjoy the benefits of the cup, you need to choose the right size for you and use it properly.

-You must empty the cup at least every 10 to 12 hours, depending on your flow, to avoid leakage.Â
+You need to empty the cup at least every 10 to 12 hours, depending on your menstrual bleeding, to avoid leakage.

 How do I choose a menstrual cup?

-Size TEEN – young girls, teenagers and virginsÂ
+Size TEEN – young girls, teenagers and virgins

 How much blood can a cup hold?